Aurorum/a-calypso-once-more/docs/icons.md

 - Do use Gridicons at 36px if you add the `offset-adjust` hack on a per-icon basis
 - Only use 18px Gridicons if you really must, and don't use it in main navigation
 - Don't use Noticons or Dashicons (we want to phase them out)
+- Don't import from 'gridicon' directly (this would trigger a lint error)

 ## Social Logos